avalon60/OraTAPI/README.md

 ## Installation

-1. Download the OraTAPI.tar.gz Artefact to a staging directory.
+1. Download the OraTAPI-X.Y.Z.tar.gz Artefact to a staging directory.

    2. Open a Terminal Window and Extract the Contents:
       For macOS / Linux